 Sally Zabelka has fired boaters who wish to dock at the pier Chippewa Landing in Upper Peninsula, where not long boats up to eight meters (27 pies) in length they could enter the channel from the Brimley Bay. “essentially, our dock is useless this year”, he added.

 Another problem represents fishing, because when heated the water, perch and other fish species that had attracted sport fishermen off the coast, They have now migrated to colder waters in the open lake.

 Low water levels have cost the marine industry millions of dollars.
 Ships now carry lighter loads of iron oxide and coal to avoid running aground in shallow water.

 Meanwhile, the retired worker Ted Sietsema voiced a suspicion not uncommon among the people of the southern shore of Lake Superior: the government is diverting the water to places with more population and political influence, as to the Huron and Michigan lakes and even to other regions across the Mississippi River.

-"Do not tell me that global warming.
+“I do not say that global warming.
 That water sent west.
-That huge aquifer is empty, but still you can irrigate the desert and that water has to come from somewhere ", Sietsema said.
+That huge aquifer is empty, but still you can irrigate the desert and that water has to come from somewhere”, Sietsema said.